Like many Oklahoma Cherokees, my ancestors didn’t come willingly to Indian Territory. A

 determination led to my work appearing in Guidepost Magazine, the Oklahoma Genealogical Society Quarterly, the Green Country Anthology, Saddlebag Dispatches, and in various area newsletters and newspapers.

 I live deep in the woods of northeastern Oklahoma with my husband Dennis and our cats and dog.
-I am currently working on a nonfiction book about Cherokee history and Indian Territory, Before We Were a State.
+I recently finished my nonfiction book, Before We Were a State, as well as my children’s book, and am waiting on the editing process to begin.

 When I’m not writing, I enjoy reading, traveling, and puttering around with my flowers and plants.